Family Meals Focus

 The vegetable agenda: Getting children to eat “nutritious” food

-by Ellyn Satter, Family Therapist and Registered Dietitian Nutritionist
+by Ellyn Satter, MS, MSSW, Registered Dietitian and Family Therapist

 The goal is not getting-vegetables-into-your-child-right-now.
 It is supporting your child so she learns to enjoy vegetables for her lifetime.
-She will learn to eat vegetables and other nutritious food when you follow the division of responsibility in feeding (sDOR) and matter-of-factly eat and enjoy vegetables and other nutritious foods, yourself.
+She will learn to eat vegetables and other nutritious food when you follow the Satter Division of Responsibility in Feeding (sDOR) and matter-of-factly eat and enjoy vegetables and other nutritious foods, yourself.
 You give your child unpressured opportunities to learn when you include nutritious foods in meals and snacks and are faithful about doing the what, when, and where of feeding and scrupulous about letting your child do the how much and whether of eating.

 Is sDOR laissez faire?

 sDOR has to be properly applied in order for it to be effective.
 It doesn’t work to do lip service to sDOR and then apply pressure on children to eat.
 Beyond proper application, trusting sDOR to do its work requires steady nerves and a leap of faith.
 Some remain unconvinced.
-Blissett et al appear to capture the skeptical attitudes of some child-feeding researchers with the claim that children don’t accept vegetables and other “less-palatable” foods following sDOR’s “laissez-faire” approach.1 Toward the goal of increasing children’s vegetable consumption, researchers explore serving vegetables first,2 giving larger portions of fruits and vegetables,3 encouraging children’s “engagement with new foods” by using rewards, bargains, and other prompts,4 giving incentives,5 giving parent-administered rewards,6 using heroic role models and rewards,7 and providing trusted-adult modeling and rewards.8
+Blissett et al appear to capture the skeptical attitudes of some child-feeding researchers with the claim that children don’t accept vegetables and other “less-palatable” foods following sDOR’s “laissez-faire” approach.1 Toward the goal of increasing children’s vegetable consumption, researchers explore serving vegetables first,2 giving larger portions of fruits and vegetables,3 encouraging children’s “engagement with new foods” by using rewards, bargains, and other prompts,4 giving incentives,5 giving parent-administered rewards,6 giving rewards,7 and having parents and other trusted-adults elaborately praise vegetables.8

 As anyone knows who maintains the day-in-day-out of sDOR, it is anything but laissez faire.
 Continually being the gatekeeper, menu-planner, food-preparer, and structure-enforcer—and doing it throughout the child’s growing-up years—is a tall order.
 Certainly, parents’ discharging those responsibilities exerts a powerful influence on children’s food acceptance.
 However, from the perspective of the Satter Feeding Dynamics Model (fdSatter), the parents’ role in exercising their food-management prerogative is just that: to discharge their own responsibilities relative to utilizing resources and providing nutritionally for the family.
 Period.